PiezoDrive/RS485-API/README.md

 ### Communication Error

-Error will occurs when corrupted commands are sent to amplifier via RS485.
-It is suggested to resend the command if this error occurs.
+Error will occur when corrupted commands are sent to the amplifier via RS485.
+It is suggested to resend the command.

 |||
 |-|-|